solana-labs/solana/book/src/programs.md

 ## Storing State between Transactions

 If the program needs to store state between transactions, it does so using *accounts*.
-Solana supports several kinds of accounts:
+Accounts are similar to files in operating systems such as Linux.

-1. Executable
+Like files, an account may hold arbitrary data and that data persists beyond the liftime of a program.
+Also like files, an account includes metadata that tells the runtime who is allowed to access the data and how.
+Unlike files, the account includes metadata for the liftime of the file.
+That lifetime is expressed in "tokens", which is a number of fractional native tokens, called *lamports*.
+Accounts are held in validator memory and pay "rent" to stay there.
-2. Owned by a client
+Each fullnode periodically scan all accounts and collects rent.
+Any account that drops to zero lamports is purged.

-3. Owned by a program
+If an account is marked "executable", it will only be used by a *loader* to run programs.
+For example, programs compiled to BPF are marked executable and loaded by the BPF loader.
+No program is allowed to modify the contents of an executable account.

-4. Credit-only
+Accounts also include "owner" metadata.
+The owner is the program ID.
+The runtime grants the program write access to the account if its ID is the account owner.
+If an account is not owned by a program, the program is permitted to read its data and credit the account.
+There's one exception, however, accounts owned by the `SystemProgram` may be written to and debited if the account holder signed the transaction.

-All accounts are identified by public keys and may hold arbitrary data.
+Accounts are identified by client-generated public keys.
 When the client sends transactions to programs, it requests access to accounts using those keys.
 The runtime loads the account and passes it to the program.
-The runtime also ensures accounts aren't written to if not owned by the client or program.
-Any writes to credit-only accounts are discarded unless the write was to credit tokens.
-Any user may credit other accounts tokens, regardless of account permission.
+After the program finishes executing, the runtime uses the account metadata to verify that none of the access rules were violated, and if so, discards those changes, and marks the transaction as failed.